javamesql/Python/README.md

 # Python
-<h2>This repository demonstrates my proficiency in Python for data analysis, data manipulation, and statistical analysis.</h2>
+<h2>This repository demonstrates my proficiency in Python for data analysis and data manipulation.</h2>